 Measure is Designed to Remove Politics from Prosecution

-TRENTON – Senate President Richard J. Codey (D-Essex) announced today that he will introduce a bill that would bar the state attorney general and county prosecutors from running for elected office in New Jersey for two years after leaving their position.
+TRENTON – Senate President Richard J. Codey (D-Essex) today introduced a bill, S2796, that would bar the state attorney general, first assistant attorney general and county prosecutors from running for elected office in New Jersey for two years after leaving their position.

 “This is something I’ve felt strongly about for many years.
 Seeing that we were able to get it done with the Comptroller, who holds similar powers, I think it’s time we do the same for our other top investigators,” added Sen. Codey.
 “When you have somebody who wields the power to both investigate and bring charges against another person, you want to be confident that their motives are altruistic.”

 The bill has been referred to the Senate Judiciary Committee.